Anglo-Turkish War (1807–1809): Alexandria expedition of 1807

 On 16 March 1807, 6,000 British troops embarked for Alexandria in Ottoman Egypt, which they captured in August.
 Governor Muhammad Ali mounted effective counter-attacks and a lack of supplies forced the British to withdraw.
-The Ottoman Empire had little military support from France in the war with Russia; Napoleon failed to secure Russia's compliance with the armistice agreement of 1807 with Britain, which was now at war with both France and Russia.
+The Ottoman Empire had little military support from France due to the war with Russia; Napoleon failed to secure Russia's compliance with the armistice agreement of 1807 with Britain, which was now at war with both France and Russia.